Meet the friendly staff at Winona Veterinary Hospital!

 Samantha Moore, DVM grew up in Illinois where she started riding horses in first grade and dreamed of being a veterinarian.
 She attended Winona State University for her undergraduate education and was accepted to the University of Wisconsin Madison, School of Veterinary Medicine.
 Dr. Moore graduated with her DVM in 2016 and started at Winona Veterinary Hospital after a few years practicing in La Crosse.
 Dr. Moore enjoys hiking, camping, horseback riding, running, and spending time with her friends and family in her free time.
 She lives at home with her husband and her dogs Ragnar, an Australian cattle dog mix, and Ares, a spaniel mix.

-Interests: Surgery, Ultrasonography and Emergency Medicine
+Interests: Surgery, Reproduction and Small Mammal Medicine

 Kristine Krausser, DVM is originally from Chicago, IL.
 Professionally she started out as a chemist for a large company but since a young girl has always wanted to become a veterinarian and never gave up on achieving that dream.
 At age 50 she got accepted to the 2007 class of Veterinary Medicine at the University of Minnesota.
-She practiced in the Chicago for suburbs while also performing relief work for Winona Veterinary Hospital starting in 2012.
+She practiced in the Chicago suburbs while also performing relief work for Winona Veterinary Hospital starting in 2012.
 In 2019 she and her husband moved to the Winona area allowing her to work at Winona Vet on a more regular part-time schedule.
 Dr Krausser has a special interest in Chinese Herbal Medicine and Acupuncture and has certification in these specialties from the Chi Institute.
 She has traveled to China and Korea to further enhance this skill and knowledge.
 She has a passion for preventative and holistic medicine and looks forward to helping pets and their people in the Winona area.

 Interests: Alternative therapies, TCM, Acupuncture